INSOURCE FUNDING TERM LIBRARY

 Passive Income Investing

 An investment strategy involving limited ongoing buying and selling actions.
-Passive investors will purchase investments with the intention of long-term appreciation and limited maintenance.
+Passive investors will purchase investments like apartments with insource funding No-doc rental loan with the intention of long-term appreciation.
 Unlike active investors, passive investors buy a security and typically don't actively attempt to profit from short-term price fluctuations.
 Passive investors instead rely on their belief that in the long term the investment will be profitable.
 Real estate is a common form of passive investing.

 A group of investment assets.